MJKWoolnough/memio/README.md

 ```go
 func (b *WriteMem) Close() error
 ```
-Close is and implementation of the io.Closer interface
+Close is an implementation of the io.Closer interface

 #### func (*WriteMem) ReadFrom